Requirements and Functionality#

 Warning

 Compiling cuBLASDx on Windows with MSVC has not been tested and is not supported yet.
-However, it’s possible to compile kernels with cuBLASDx on Windows using NVRTC as presented in one of the examples.
+However, it is possible to compile kernels with cuBLASDx on Windows using NVRTC, as demonstrated in one of the examples.

 Note

-cuBLASDx emits errors for unsupported versions of C++ standard, which can be silenced by defining CUBLASDX_IGNORE_DEPRECATED_DIALECT during compilation. cuBLASDx is not guaranteed to work with versions of C++ standard that are not supported in cuBLASDx.
+cuBLASDx emits errors for unsupported C++ standard versions, which can be silenced by defining CUBLASDX_IGNORE_DEPRECATED_DIALECT during compilation. cuBLASDx is not guaranteed to work with C++ standard versions that are not officially supported.

 Supported Functionality#

 This is an Early Access (EA) version of cuBLASDx.
-The current functionality of the library is a subset of the capabilities cuBLASDx will have on the first release.
+The current functionality of the library is a subset of the capabilities that will be available in the first official release.

 Supported features include:

-• Automatic use of Tensor Cores and automatic data layouts for best memory access patterns.
+• Automatic use of Tensor Cores and Tensor Memory Accelerator, as well as automatic data layouts for optimal memory access patterns.

 • Targeting specific GPU architectures using the SM Operator.
-This enables users to configure the descriptor with suggested parameters to target performance.
+This enables users to configure the descriptor with suggested parameters for optimal performance.

 Supported Memory Spaces#

-cuBLASDx supports all GEMM sizes defined by m, n, k dimensions that can fit into register file (RF) and shared memory combined.
-Matrices A, B, have to fit into the shared memory to perform computations.
-Those input matrices may overlap or alias each other.
-Maximum amount of shared memory per CUDA thread block can be found in CUDA C Programming Guide.
+cuBLASDx tiles support all GEMM sizes defined by the m, n, and k dimensions that can fit into the combined register file (RF) and shared memory.
+Matrices A and B must fit into shared memory to perform computations.
+These input matrices may overlap or alias each other.
+The maximum amount of shared memory per CUDA thread block can be found in the CUDA C Programming Guide.

 Supported Computation Types#